colin-chang/Hystrix/README.md

-# HystrixCommand
+# Hystrix
-A light AOP framework that allows you to use `Polly` to handle exceptions with some policies like circuit break or fallback and so on  of your .net core application.It's like Hystrix from Java Platform.
+This is a light AOP framework that allows you to use `Polly` to handle exceptions with some policies like circuit break or fallback and so on  of your .net core application.It's like Hystrix from Java Platform.

 * Based on `Polly` and `AspectCore.Core`.
 * Used as Attribute conveniently.